Does your dog have itchy, gunky, smelly or even painful ears that don’t seem to get better?

 - You can Tip 2 or 3 pellets straight into your dog’s mouth.
 Our stir the pellets into a little filtered water and then use a dropper to place some of the liquid on your dog’s gums.

 - Give the remedy once then wait to see if there are any changes.

 - If the condition improves, do nothing.

-- If you see an improvement followed by a decline, redose.
+- Are you seeing an improvement followed by a decline?
+If yes, give another dose.

 You’ll need to be patient with the healing process when you’re dealing with chronic ear issues in your dog.

-Any drug or herb that can remove symptoms quickly is likely to suppress them and drive them deeper into the body where they can cause more serious issues later.
+Any drug or herb that can remove symptoms fast is likely to suppress them.
+Driving them deeper into the body where they can cause more serious issues later.

-So, be patient, and keep your dog comfortable with soothing solutions while your homeopathic vet addresses your dog’s overall constitutional health.
+So, be patient, and keep your dog comfortable with soothing solutions.
+Your homeopathic vet will further guide you to addresses the root cause.